Breaking News

 "After 16 years as leader of the Ontario Liberal party, and after nine years as premier, it's time for renewal," McGuinty said to a room packed with reporters and members of the Liberal caucus.
 "It's time for the next Liberal premier.
 It's time for the next set of Liberal ideas to guide our province forward."

 McGuinty shared that he asked the party president to convene a leadership convention "at the earliest possible opportunity," the National Post reports.
-McGuinty, the premier of Canada's most populous province since 2003, will continue to serve as premier until the Liberal party chooses a new leader.
+McGuinty will continue to serve as the premier of Ontario until a new leader is elected.

 The premier also announced that he is proroguing the provincial legislature in order to "negotiate wage freezes with the province's labour partners," said the National Post.
 McGuinty also mentioned that he would like to reach out the Opposition in order to get them on the same page with making the wage freeze possible.